• Skip to primary navigation

 • Add shallot to the remaining butter in the pan and saute until soft and translucent, about 2-3 minutes.
 Add mushrooms, increase heat to medium high and season with salt and pepper.
 Saute until mushrooms are browned and tender, about 10 minutes.
 Add thyme and stir to combine.

 • Reduce heat to medium low, add flour and cook, stirring constantly, for 1 minute.
 Add the white wine and cook until it has nearly evaporated, about 1 more minute.
 Stir in water and cream and bring to a simmer.
 Season with additional salt and pepper to taste.
 Transfer mixture to prepared baking dish.
-Sprinkle with breadcrumbs and bake 8-10 minutes or until brown and bubbly.
+Sprinkle evenly with cheese followed by the breadcrumbs.
+Bake 8-10 minutes or until brown and bubbly.
 Serve.

 Notes